Important Campus Policies

 Additional resources and information about how to hold a virtual student organization event can be found here.

 General Purpose Classroom Reservations

-General Classroom space for RSO meetings will be limited for Fall 2020; academic classes will have priority for these rooms.
+General Classroom space for RSO meetings will be limited; academic classes will have priority for these rooms.
 If a room is available after making accommodations for classes, a pending queue of UNL departmental events will need to be processed initially before RSO room requests could be made.